 21 Creative Ways to Say Thank You to Donors

 Thanking your donors is key to keeping your crowdfunding community-engaged and dedicated to your cause.
-Sometimes it can even inspire repeat donations.
+Sometimes it can even inspire one-time donors to become recurring donors.

 Why thanking donors matters

 Thanking your donors is crucial to building strong relationships.
 Strong relationships are the cornerstone of crowdfunding as ultimately it is your social network that will help you raise your funds.
-Showing that you are grateful for a donation shows that person that you have seen their support and acknowledge it.
+Showing that you are grateful for a generous donation of any kind shows that person that you have seen their support and acknowledge it.
 Acknowledgement can improve your reputation as a fundraiser as it makes your donors feel valued and means that they are more likely to donate to future causes you may have.
 In fact, studies show donor retention is much more important than donor acquisition when it comes to nonprofit fundraising.
+Here are a few more key reasons to thank your donors:

 There are five things to keep in mind when thanking your donors